intuited/vim-dnd5edb/README.md

 ### Spell Autocomplete

-Spell autocomplete is activated via the `SpellCompleteOneLine` command, after which point executing `^X^U` from Insert mode will autocomplete spell names left of the cursor.
+Spell autocomplete is activated via the `:LLSpellCompleteOneLine` command, after which point executing `^X^U` from Insert mode will autocomplete spell names left of the cursor.

 For example, with the cursor positioned at the end of the line